 Triglycerides are a type of fat found in your blood, which your body uses for energy.
 And they are connected to the foods you eat.

 When you go for a cholesterol test you will also have your triglycerides measured.
-While they are only one measurement, high triglycerides can be a risk factor for cardiovascular disease.
+While they are only one measurement, what most people don’t know is that high triglycerides are a primary risk factor for cardiovascular disease.

-If you do come back with a high reading, here are some foods that are known for reducing triglycerides naturally…and they all taste good, too!
+If you do come back with a high triglyceride reading, there are some foods and nutrition strategies that are known for reducing triglycerides naturally.

 #1: Dine on omega-3 fats